Montgomery College: Rockville

 In 2008, Montgomery College named its Rockville Campus gallery the Sarah Silberman Art Gallery.
 In addition to donating $500,000 for its complete renovation, Sarah Silberman funded two endowed scholarships in ceramics and sculpture.
-In 2011, Montgomery College built its new Science Center on the Rockville Campus which features 29 new laboratories.
+In 2011, Montgomery College built its new Science Center on the Rockville Campus which features 29 new laboratories, followed by major renovations of the preexisting Science East and Science West buildings in 2014 and 2017 respectively.
 In January 2017, the new North Garage with over 900 covered parking spaces was opened on the Rockville campus.
+In October 2020, a new Student Services Center was completed, this allowed the consolidation of student services offices into one building.

 Germantown

 In 2011, the Montgomery College Germantown Campus started to expand with the addition of the Life Sciences Park which features the new Holy Cross Germantown Hospital.
 In 2014, the Germantown Campus add a new Bioscience Education Center which features wet labs, a detached greenhouse complex, and a meeting/conference center.
+In 2021, the first phase of an addition and renovation to the Science and Applied Studies Building was completed, and the building was renamed after the former college president, DeRionne P. Pollard, following her departure from the college earlier that year.
+In April 2024, The Hughes announced to open 140,000 square-foot manufacturing facility in the Pinkney Innovation Complex for Science and Technology on the Montgomery College campus.